Maruksa, 20 mg 30 pcs

 Contraindications

-World Health Organization (WHO) classification of side effect frequency:
+World Health Organization (WHO) side effect frequency classification:

 Infectious and parasitic diseases